kagisearch/kagi-docs/docs/kagi/privacy/private-browser-sessions.md

 2. Open the Control Center by clicking the icon on the top right of any page
 3. Click "Sign Out" to log out and invalidate the link.

-Alternatively, changing your password on your [Acccount settings](https://kagi.com/settings?p=user_details) will invalidate all sessions.
+Alternatively, changing your password on your [Account settings](https://kagi.com/settings?p=user_details) will invalidate all sessions.

 Sessions will also expire after 90 days of being unused.